jessesimpson36/PenguinsVSCakes/readme.txt

 This was a project made with Stencyl.

-Fish, Rocket Ship and tile sprites were retrieved by http://kenney.nl/assets
+Fish, Rocket Ship, orange, and tile sprites were retrieved by http://kenney.nl/assets
 CreativeCommons CC0 1.0

-Rest of artwork was original.
+Cake, donut, penguin, penguin on eagle were original artwork made by our team members.

+Cloud and bullet were original artwork made in Google Drawings.

     Individual Contributions: